 The Parlour is located at 2562 Washington Blvd.

-Utah Cowboy and Western Heritage Museum-No info given
+Utah Cowboy and Western Heritage Museum-Nothing for August

-Wasatch Roasting is located at 2436 Grant Ave, Ogden.
+Wasatch Roasting Company is located at 2436 Grant Ave.

 *This is small listing of the many different galleries whom participate in the stroll each month.
-There is much more to be enjoyed.
+There is much more to be enjoyed during the stroll.